-For those with short memories, the 89-year-old Village restaurant was pushed out last year, even though business was thriving, when the landlord took an offer he could not refuse.
-Torrisi signed a lease, with a massively hiked rent, before third-generation owner Antonio Da Silva knew what hit him.
-He fought and lost.
+For those with short memories, the 89-year-old Village restaurant was pushed out last year, even though business was thriving.
+Torrisi signed a lease, with a massively hiked rent.
+Third-generation owner Antonio Da Silva fought and lost.

 As one commenter says at the online article: "How can you write that they are paying tribute to the 'vanishing relics' when they are the reason one of the real relics (Roccos) vanished?
 I am very close with the former owner, and they were pushed out only to be replicated and paid homage to?
 I find it to be so distasteful."

 On the next page of the magazine, there's a featurette entitled "History Buffs," about how trendy, monied restaurateurs "seem to be in a race to acquire New York’s oldest, most storied properties."

 They write about the Beatrice Inn, which was already Vongerichtified years ago, and about the recent tragedy of Bill's Gay 90s.

 Bill's landlord denied a new lease to the 88-year-old business, and handed it over to John DeLucie, who hoped to obtain the wonderful interior details.
 But owner Barbara Bart took the memorabilia with her--after a fight with the landlord who wanted it all for his new tenant.
 As New York wrote, "When chef-restaurateur John DeLucie took the space, he kept part of the prior tenant’s name, but was less successful hanging on to all the furnishings and artifacts that gave the place its character."

 Minetta before and after (you can't get in)